ibm-cloud-docs/Cloudant/offerings/learning-center.md

 We can repeat our query for books in the 20th century.
 This time we specify the index name with the `use_index` field.
 The answer returns - this time powered by our index.
 You might not notice a speed improvement for a small database, but the benefit is definitely felt as your data size and query volume grows.
 Indexing helps your queries remain performant as your application scales.

 When you tell {{site.data.keyword.cloudant_short_notm}} to create a secondary index, it starts a background task that looks at all the documents in turn and creates a new data structure on disk: the index.
-The index is a balanced tree which pairs the keys (the attribute or attributes you need indexed) with the document `_id` they came from.
+The index is a balanced tree which pairs the keys (the attribute or attributes that you need indexed) with the document `_id` they came from.

-The index can be used to efficiently look up known keys and ranges of keys without having to rescan the entire database.
+The index can be used to efficiently lookup known keys and ranges of keys without having to rescan the entire database.

 Another trick that you can employ at index time is the partial filter.
 You can optionally supply a partial filter in your index definition.
 This {{site.data.keyword.cloudant_short_notm}} Query selector is executed at index time to decide which documents' data makes it to the index and which are ignored.